-The concept of a mathematical 'number' depends on the context, and is not well-defined in the abstract.
-As a consequence, not all mathematical numbers should be represented using mn; examples of mathematical numbers that should be represented differently are shown below, and include negative numbers, complex numbers, ratios of numbers shown as fractions, and names of numeric constants.
+The mathematical concept of a 'number' can be quite subtle and involved, depending on the context.
+As a consequence, not all mathematical numbers should be represented using mn; examples of mathematical numbers that should be represented differently are shown below, and include complex numbers, ratios of numbers shown as fractions, and names of numeric constants.